Initial boundary value problem for 1D scalar balance laws with strictly convex flux: Abstract

 \section{Abstract}

-A Lax-{O}le\u\i nik type explicit formula of a scalar balance law has been recently obtained for the pure initial value problem\cite{manish}.
-In this article, by introducing a suitable functional, we establish a Lax-{O}le\u\i nik type formula for the initial-boundary value problem.
-The obtained explicit formula satisfies the initial condition in the strong sense and the boundary condition in the sense of Bardos, le Roux and N\'{e}d\'{e}lec\cite{Bardos}.
-Finally, by introducing characteristic triangles, we constructed generalized characteristics and showed that the obtained solution is entropy admissible.
+A Lax-{O}le\u\i nik type explicit formula for 1D scalar balance laws has been recently obtained for the pure initial value problem by Adimurthi et al. in \cite{manish}.
+In this article, by introducing a suitable boundary functional, we establish a Lax-{O}le\u\i nik type formula for the initial-boundary value problem.
+For the pure initial value problem, the solution for the corresponding Hamilton-Jacobi equation turns out to be the minimizer of a functional on the set of curves known as {\em $h$-curves}.
+In the present situation, part of the {\em h-curve} joining any two points in the quarter plane may cross the boundary $x=0$.
+This phenomenon breaks the simplicity of the minimization process through the boundary functional compared to the case of conservation laws.
+Moreover, this complicates the verification of the boundary condition in the sense of Bardos, le Roux, and N\'{e}d\'{e}lec \cite{Bardos}.
+To verify the boundary condition, the boundary points are classified into three types depending on the structure of the minimizers at those points.
+Finally, by introducing characteristic triangles, we construct generalized characteristics and show that the explicit solution is entropy admissible.